learn-co-curriculum/phase-0-intro-to-js-2-looping-code-along/README.md

 ## Assignment

-To get more acquainted with `while`, your task is to write a function, `countdown`, that takes in any positive integer and, starting from that number, counts down to zero using `console.log()`.
+To get more acquainted with `while`, your task is to write a function, `countDown`, that takes in any positive integer and, starting from that number, counts down to zero using `console.log()`.
 So, when written if you were to run

 ```js